-This recipe shows you how to create a query that tracks your agents first reply time bracket for chats and engagements
+This recipe shows you how to create a report that tracks your agents first reply time bracket for chats and engagements

 What you'll need

 - Zendesk Chat Professional or Enterprise

 - Editor or Admin permissions (see Giving agents access to Explore)

 - Chat data in Zendesk Support

 Creating the report

 To create the report

 - In Explore, click the reports icon ().